dhruvdumra/synora26/README.md

 and the pass re-issues itself at a higher tier as its traits change.
 The artwork and metadata are drawn by the smart contract from live on-chain state, so the credential can never drift from the truth.

-> This README is a working draft.
-Rewrite the prose in your own voice before judging.

 ## What it does